-If you want to try your hand in the kitchen and reap a reward much larger—and much woozier— than just a warm meal, this cannabutter recipe and how-to guide is exactly what you need.
+If were wondering how to make cannabutter and you want to try your hand in the kitchen and reap a reward much larger—and much woozier— than just a warm meal, this cannabutter recipe exactly what you need.

 What Is Cannabutter?